Bug report #4472

 This wrong coloring is telling the user that purple color represent values of 20's, such as 20.1, 20.5, 20.999, etc., which is wrong because there are values of 10 too.

-#2 Updated by Thaddeus - about 9 years ago
+#2 Updated by Thaddeus - over 9 years ago

 - File D_sample.png added